johnalison/obsidian-notes/Journal/11 October 2024 Friday.md

 # Chat AE
 - Run2 mixed Classifier tests
-	- 1) Does JCM matter? / 2) Does ttbar matter ? / 3) Gain from ZZ 4) Gain from ZH 5) Gain 6) from low SvB SR events ?
+	- 1) Does JCM matter? / 2) Does ttbar matter ? / 3) Gain from ZZ 4) Gain from ZH 5) Gain  from low SvB SR events ?
-	- Can test 1)
+	- Can test 1) 3 4 5 from mixed data old classifier.
+Need new one for 2
 - Run3: Test 4v2 vs 4v3 with synthetic data compare to 3v2 (systematics)
 - [AE] ZZ sensitivity gain at low pt ?
 - [x] Whats the signal gain from the trigger turn on?